The Ultimate Guide to the Smithsonian Museums

 Anacostia Community Museum

-The Anacostia Community Museum is a space in the Anacostia neighborhood that is committed to telling the overlooked stories of the city.
+The Anacostia Community Museum is a space in the Anacostia neighborhood that is committed to telling the stories of the city that are overlooked.
 Exhibits are meant to shed a positive light on the stories of people making the most impact toward creating a more equitable future for all.
 Highlighted issues include social, economic, and environmental opportunities for growth.

 The museum is about a 30-minute walk from the Anacostia metro stop (green).
 Open daily except Christmas.